KiuviGonka/Card-Switch/README.md

   | "Giant Preset"                 : 9 |
   | "Basic Preset" or "Beast Preset" : 10 |

-### Instructions
-* move flie in folder defs to \TeraToolbox\data\definitions
-* move flie in folder opcodes to \TeraToolbox\data\opcodes
-* Set the IDs of the base collection effect (defaultEffect = The one that is selected all the time how dps, secondaryEffect = This one will be selected if you enter a dungeon with a boss of no type)

 | Supported Dungeons |
 | ------------------------ |